Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bé trai lở loét toàn thân vì thói quen điều trị bệnh sai cách nhiều người hay mắc phải- Ảnh 1.

-Be careful when bathing children with leaves.
+Be cautious when bathing children with herbal remedies.

 Bé trai lở loét toàn thân vì thói quen điều trị bệnh sai cách nhiều người hay mắc phải- Ảnh 2.